Castle Gate Coal Mines

 The mine known as Castle Gate No. 1 was opened by the Pleasant Valley Coal Company in 1888 to develop the good coking coal found there.
 The first coke ovens in lower Castle Gate were opened in 1889.
 (Watts: First Mine, p.
 39)

-Utah Fuel Company was organized in New Jersey in 1887 as a subsidiary of Denver & Rio Grande Western Railway (of Utah) to operate the Clear Creek and Sunnyside mines in Utah and the Somerset mine in Colorado.
+Utah Fuel Company was organized in New Jersey in 1887 as a subsidiary of Denver & Rio Grande Western Railway (of Utah) to operate the Clear Creek and Sunnyside mines in Utah.
 The original Winter Quarters mine and the Castle Gate mine was operated by the Pleasant Valley Coal Company, which merged with Utah Fuel in 1899.
-(Powell, Next Time We Strike, p.
-21)

 Utah Fuel Company remained a subsidiary of the railroad when it was reorganized as the Rio Grande Western in 1889, and was sold to the Denver & Rio Grande along with the Rio Grande Western in May 1901.
 The D&RG was forced to sell all of its stock in Utah Fuel in June 1918.
 The coal company was sold to William Salomon of New York for $4 million.
 (Athearn: Rio Grande, pp. 194, 195, 236)